Rad-icalEdward/project4_group1/README.md

 **Overall conclusion is that for a campaign to be successful they need to have the following attributes…**

+1. Be independantly affiliated
-1. Have an income amount of 25,000 to 99,999
+2. Have an income amount of 25,000 to 99,999
-2. Be needing the money to preserve the charity
+3. Be needing the money to preserve the charity
-3. And be a Trust, rather than an Association, Corporation or Co-operative
+4. And be a Trust, rather than an Association, Corporation or Co-operative

-**Analysis of charity data using Tableau - LR**

-WRITE FINDINGS HERE

 **Analysis of charity data using Machine Learning - AG, JB & DL**